Sjord/Sjord.github.io/_posts/2017-01-03-checking-passwords-against-a-dictionary-in-asp-net-mvc.md

 date: 2017-01-12
 ---

-One common problem when using passwords is that users choose passwords that are too obvious, such as "password" or "qwerty".
+When using passwords for authentication, users may choose passwords that are too easily guessed.
 A method to prevent this is to have a list of known passwords and deny any password that is present in the list.
 This post will describe how to implement this in ASP.NET MVC Core.
 When registering, the user will get an error if he tries to use a password that is present in the dictionary.

 ## Changing password requirements

 By default, an ASP.NET MVC project will have some limitations on passwords that users choose.
-First, there is a length requirement defined in the [RegisterViewModel](https://github.com/Sjord/CheckPasswordDictionary/blob/master/src/CheckPasswordDictionary/Models/AccountViewModels/RegisterViewModel.cs#L17).
+First, there is a length requirement defined in the [`RegisterViewModel`](https://github.com/Sjord/CheckPasswordDictionary/blob/master/src/CheckPasswordDictionary/Models/AccountViewModels/RegisterViewModel.cs#L17).
 Furthermore, by default the password must also contain uppercase letters, digits and non-alphanumeric characters.
-These options can be set by changing the PasswordOptions in [Startup.cs](https://github.com/Sjord/CheckPasswordDictionary/blob/master/src/CheckPasswordDictionary/Startup.cs#L47).
+These options can be set by changing the `PasswordOptions` in [`Startup.cs`](https://github.com/Sjord/CheckPasswordDictionary/blob/master/src/CheckPasswordDictionary/Startup.cs#L47).
 When creating a new project, there is already this line:

     services.AddIdentity<ApplicationUser, IdentityRole>()

-Password options can be set with a callback as parameter.
+Password options can be set by passing a callback as parameter.
 In this example, we disable all character class requirements:

     services.AddIdentity<ApplicationUser, IdentityRole>(o => {
         o.Password.RequireNonAlphanumeric = false;